-Music Festivals for Summer Travel
+Music Festivals for Family Travel

 For many, attending a summer music festival is something you do when you’re single, young and have no responsibilities.
 When kids come, that chapter of life ends.

 But it doesn’t have to be that way.
 Some festivals go out of their way to advertise that they are family friendly.
 They offer games and activities for kids, set up special family camp areas and offer other entertainment designed to appeal to the little ones.